-What Is Radio Format?
+What Are Radio Formats?

-Common formats include:
+Common radio formats include:

 - Country: Country stations play a mix of recent hits and classic songs in their genre.
 These stations have broad appeal in age demographics.

-- Contemporary: Contemporary stations usually focus on the top 40 hits of the moment, including pop music, hip-hop and more.
+- Contemporary: Contemporary stations usually focus on the top-40 hits of the moment, including pop music, hip-hop, and more.
 These stations target younger crowds, such as teenagers.

 - Urban: Urban stations, often referred to as rhythm and blues (R&B) stations, tend to cater to a younger audience.
 They highlight artists in R&B, soul, hip-hop, and rap.

-- Religious: Religious programming is popular in certain areas, particularly in the southern states.
+- Religious: Religious programming is popular in certain areas, particularly in southern states.
 From youth-focused music to talk radio, these stations highlight spiritual content.
 Stations target different demographics with programming at different times.